 Once you have decided on a senior living community, a representative from the team will likely come to visit your loved one while they are in the hospital or skilled nursing facility.
-This is a crucial step that begins the relationship-building process and allows the senior living team to get to know your loved one and their needs.
+This is a crucial step that begins the relationship-building process and enables the senior living team to get to know your loved one and their needs.

 The senior living community will then become a part of the discharge planning team and guide you and your loved one through any necessary preparations before the move, as well as help you get ready for moving day.